YKiselev/assets/README.md

 # How to use

-Asset framework consists of three interfaces:
+Asset framework consists of four interfaces:

 ## Resources interface
 Low-level api to resolve resource URI to java.nio.channels.ReadableByteChannel